dnjackson/eos/content/ask/_index.md

 ### Why did you write this book?

 In my career in software, I've seen many good languages, tools and methods adopted.
 But none had the impact we'd hoped for.
 I came to realize that there's one thing that makes for great software: conceptual clarity in the design.
-So I've spent the last 8 years thinking about how this can be achieved, and this book is the result.
+So I've spent the last ten years thinking about how this can be achieved, and this book is the result.

 ### Is this a practical book?